leangjia/blender_docs/trunk/blender_docs/manual/physics/particles/emitter/render.rst

 Pick Random
    The objects in the group are selected in a random order, and only one object is displayed in place of a particle.
-   Please note that this mechanism fully replaces old Blender particles system using parentage and *Instancing Verts* to replace particles with actual geometry.
+   Please note that this mechanism fully replaces old Blender particles system using parentage and *Instancing Vertices* to replace particles with actual geometry.
    This method is fully deprecated and does not work anymore.
 Global Coordinates
    Use object's global coordinates for instancing.